intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

-Each piece of user-specific information exists within some context, where a context is abstractly defined as a set of data and metadata and the entities that share access to that metadata.
+Each piece of user-specific information exists within some context, where a context is abstractly defined as a set of data and metadata and the entities that share access to that information.
 In order to prevent correlation of user-specific information across contexts, partitions need to ensure that any single entity (other than the client itself) does not participate in more than one context where the information is visible.